sumandeb003/GraphGPS4HT/MyTrojanDataset/Readme.md

 ii.
 Some are gate-level netlists that have been synthesized for FPGA.
 So, the netlist contains gates that can't be recognised by Pyverilog.

-4. The Trojan-free circuits are:
+4. The Trojan-free circuits in my dataset are:

 `adder4bit_1`
 `c432-NC2360`